Cambridge 105: Studios

 Cambridge Radio broadcasts from its studios on the Gwydir Street Enterprise Centre in the city centre of Cambridge.

 Construction of the studios began shortly after the premises were acquired in October 2010.
 The first broadcasts from the site began as early as December whilst building work continued around both live and pre-recorded programming.

-The studios were constructed with help from volunteers such as carpentry and joinery students from Cambridge Regional College, who kindly volunteered their time.
+The studios were constructed with help from volunteers such as carpentry and joinery students from Cambridge Regional College, who volunteered their time.
 In return, they got some experience and references that could help find them their first jobs after finishing their courses.

 Other volunteers came from both within the station and the local community to help with supplying materials and labour, many of whom also helped the station decorate the office area.

 Outside broadcasts

 Cambridge 105 Radio broadcasts from various outside events across the year, some of the most notable include: